General

 The Regulatory Framework

-In recent years, the UAE Central Bank has intensified its regulatory oversight, particularly following the country’s inclusion on the Financial Action Task Force’s (FATF) grey list in 2022.
-Since then, the UAE has implemented substantial reforms aimed at strengthening its Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) framework.
+In recent years, the UAE Central Bank has greatly increased its regulatory control, particularly since the country was added to the Financial Action Task Force’s (FATF) grey list in 2022.
+As a result, the UAE has enacted significant reforms to enhance its anti-money laundering and counter-terrorism financing (AML/CTF) framework.
+Furthermore, these reforms indicate the country’s commitment to meeting international standards and improving the integrity of its financial system.

 These reforms encompass: